Bertín Osborne

+Norberto Juan Ortiz y Osborne, 9th Count of Donadío de Casasola (born 7 December 1954), better known as Bertín Osborne, is a Spanish singer.

+Biography

-Norberto Juan Ortiz Osborne (born 7 December 1954), better known as Bertín Osborne, is a Spanish vocalist, actor and TV personality.
-He was born in Madrid, but raised in Puerto de Santa María and later in Jerez de la Frontera.
+He was born in Madrid from an aristocrat father, Enrique Ortiz y López-Valdemoro (1928-2024), but raised in Puerto de Santa María and later in Jerez de la Frontera.
 His maternal surname comes from a great-great-great grandfather who immigrated from Exeter, England to Puerto de Santa María, Spain during the late 18th century and founded the Osborne Group wine company.

-He is also a businessman known for his entrepreneurships, and a restaurateur.

-Music
+Career

 Osborne's first musical performance was in 1971 at the Song Festival at El Escorial, but he had to wait until 1980 to sign his first contract to record an album.